Sourabhpatel1/combobox-docs/README.md

 ```

 # Learn More
-[Documentation](https://sourabhpatel1.github.io/combobox-docs/) to learn more about props, events and styling.
+[Documentation](https://sourabhpatel1.github.io/combobox-docs/) to learn more about usage, props, events and styling.